someobserver/recurgence/math/10-simulation-architecture/index.md

 - **Topological Snapshots:**
   - Identification of phase transitions and critical points in the manifold.

+---

 #### **10.8.1 Visualization Standards**

-To ensure consistency and facilitate rigorous interpretation, the following conventions are established:
+To promote consistency and support rigorous interpretation, the following conventions are established:

+---

 ##### **10.8.1.1 Field-to-Color Mappings**